billyinferno/wxrdle/README.md

 Worlde but on Steroid

 ## Note
-All the word is pulled from www.wordfinderapi.com.
+All the word is pulled from https://word.tips.
+All the definition is pulled from https://yourdictionary.com.

 ## Description
 Has ability to change the length of the wordle, for you that want some extreme challenge.